 If you need cash right away to cover an emergency, your options might be limited, especially if you have bad credit.
 But if you own a car, you’ll always have at least one potential option to consider – so auto pawn loans are definitely worth knowing about.

-Auto pawn loans function mostly the same as auto title loans.
-You put up your car’s title as collateral and get a short-term loan in return.
+When people search for fast auto loans they are often looking for auto title loans or auto pawn loans.
+In the case of auto title loans, you put up your car’s title as collateral and get a short-term loan in return.
 Of course, you have to own the car outright, and the car has to be insured.
+If you don’t own the car outright but you do have some equity, you can apply for an auto equity loan.

 The main difference between auto pawn loans and auto title loans is who keeps the car while the money is borrowed.
 With an auto title loan, you take the money, keep the car, and leave the title.
 With auto pawn loans, however, you leave both the car and the title.